What is Warfarin (Coumadin)?

 Warfarin (Coumadin) is an anticoagulant.
-Anticoagulants are medications prescribed specifically to prevent and treat the formation of clots within blood vessels, also called thrombosis.
+Anticoagulants are medications that prevent and treat the formation of clots within blood vessels, also called thrombosis

-Warfarin is taken orally.
+Warfarin can be taken by mouth or crushed and given through a feeding tube.
 It comes in a tablet form.
 Several different strengths are available.
 Each tablet is marked with dose strength and color coded based on strength.

-- Warfarin treatment is monitored by the prothrombin time or PT and the International Normalized Ratio or INR.
-Your child's physician may want to have blood drawn periodically to check these levels.
+- The prothrombin time or PT and the International Normalized Ratio or INR monitor warfarin treatment.
+Your child will require frequent blood draws to check these levels.

-- It is very important for you to tell your child's dentist and / or all doctors prior to and at the beginning of each visit that he / she is taking warfarin.
+- It is very important for you to tell your child's dentist and all doctors prior to and at the beginning of each visit that he / she is taking warfarin.

-- Eating certain foods while you are using warfarin will change the way the medicine works.
-Foods that contain vitamin K (such as lettuce, spinach, broccoli, cabbage, liver or soybean-containing food such as mayonnaise, soy milk) may make the medicine less effective in preventing blood clots.
-Drinking certain juices such as cranberry, grapefruit and mango can make the medicine too effective and increase risk of bleeding.
+- Eating certain foods while taking warfarin will change the way the medicine works.
+Foods that contain vitamin K (such as lettuce, spinach, broccoli, cabbage, liver, soybean containing foods (mayonnaise, soy milk)) may make the medicine less effective in preventing blood clots.
+Drinking certain juices such as cranberry, grapefruit and mango can increase the risk of bleeding while taking warfarin.
 Carefully follow your doctor's instruction about any special diet.

 - Do not use after the expiration date on the bottle / package.